liuxubo717/LASS/README.md

 This repository contains the code and samples of our paper *"Separate What You Describe: Language-Queried Audio Source Separation"*, which is submitted to INTERSPEECH 2022.
 The code of this paper will be released after acceptance.

-Check the audio samples in the [demo page](https://haoheliu.github.io/demopage-voicefixer/)!
+Check the audio samples in the [demo page](https://haoheliu.github.io/demopage-voicefixer/) now!